-PERSONAL PROPERTY RENDITIONSR WERE DUE IN THE APPRAISER'S OFFICE ON OR BEFORE MARCH 15.
-Renditions submitted from this point forward have begun to accrue penalties of 5% per month up to 50% for non filers.
-File your 2022 personal property rendition today to avoid paying additional fees!
+PERSONAL PROPERTY RENDITIONS ARE DUE IN THE APPRAISER'S OFFICE ON OR BEFORE MARCH 15.
+Renditions submitted after March 15 will accrue late filing penalties of 5% per month up to 50% for non filers.
+File your 2023 personal property rendition today to avoid paying additional fees!

-Real estate value notices were mailed on March 1, 2022.
-Most property owners saw value increases due to the increase in market activity and sale prices.
+Real estate value notices will be mailed on March 1, 2023.
+Most property owners will see value increases due to the increase in market activity and sale prices.
 Increases in property value do not necessarily mean that your property taxes will increase.
-2022 taxes based on these values will not be determined until later in the year when mill levies are set by the various taxing entities during the budgeting process.
+2023 taxes based on these values will not be determined until later in the year when mill levies are set by the various taxing entities during the budgeting process.
 With the exception of agricultural land valued at use value, Kansas is a market value state which requires the Appraiser’s Office to value your property within 10% of sale prices.
-Your 2022 value is our best estimate of what the likely sale price for your property would be if your property were to sell.
+Your 2023 value is our best estimate of what the likely sale price for your property would be if your property were to sell.

 If you have questions about your property values, please call the office at the number listed on your notice or email email@example.com.
 There are also instructions on how to appeal the value on the back of your notice.